 A short-term loan is, therefore, an excellent solution for both individuals and businesses looking to fix a temporary financial difficulty.

 Common features of a short term loan

-- The loan must be paid off quickly, usually within six months or one year.
+- The debt must be paid off quickly, usually within six months or one year.